 The Centurion of the Basketball World

 It was in 1962 that the colossal Philadelphia Warriors star enjoyed arguably the finest, most celebrated season in the history of professional basketball.
 He achieved the milestone for which he is most known, his 100 point game in a 169-147 victory against the New York Knicks on March 2, 1962.
 Renowned the world over as one of the greatest achievements in the history of basketball, Chamberlain will forever be associated with this extraordinary feat.
-However, he also set a number of other famous league records during that historic game, including shooting the most successful free throws (28), which was a particularly striking one as he was one of the worst four shooters in history.
+However, he also set a number of other famous league records during that historic game, including shooting the most successful free throws (28), which was a particularly striking one as he was one of the worst foul shooters in NBA history.
 Although an ungodly point total, it was not dissimilar of his scoring for the season as he became the only person in NBA history to score more than 4000 points in a season (4,029) and averaged a shocking 50.4 points per game.
 Consider that the second highest numbers (Michael Jordan scored 3,041 and averaged 37.1 in 1987) were not even remotely closely, Wilt, literally and figuratively, towered above everyone in the league.
 As well, he worked harder than anyone in the league, averaging 48.5 minutes per game (when there are only 48 minutes in a regulation game).
-In fact, he would have played every single minute of his teams games, but he was ejected for technical fouls in one game, thus missing eight minutes.
+In fact, he would have played every single minute of his team’s games that year, but he was ejected for technical fouls in one game, thus missing eight minutes.
 To repeat, he only missed eight minutes for the entire season.
 For the third year in a row, he was selected for the All-NBA first team, but again, his team was bounced from the playoffs by the Celtics in seven games.

 In 1972, after the retirement of Baylor, Wilt was named the captain of the Lakers.
 While his points per game dipped noticeably, he concentrated on the defensive side of the ball and helped lead the team to a record 33 straight wins and the teams first NBA Championship over the New York Knicks while playing with a broken hand.
 He was named the MVP for the finals.
 The next season included another trip to the finals despite numerous serious injuries on the team, including to Jerry West.
 The New York Knicks defeated the Lakers in five games, despite Wilt scoring 23 points and grabbing 21 rebounds, including a dunk shot with one second to go.
 This would be the last points Chamberlain would score in the NBA.